-An HPLC column Blockage can be a problematic Issue, resulting in undesirable phenomena such as high back pressure and poor peak shapes.
+An HPLC column blockage can be a problematic issue, resulting in undesirable phenomena such as high back pressure and poor peak shapes.
 The most important thing you can do is to prevent the problem from occurring in the first place.
-To do so, one must consider the Potential Causes:
+To do so, one must consider the potential causes and suggestions below:

 2. Mobile Phase.
-To ensure dust, bacteria and other Particulates are removed, the mobile phase should be vacuum Filtered before introduction to the Solvent Reservoir.
-This is especially important for mobile phases containing Buffers, as any undissolved buffer can create blockages in the system.
+To ensure dust, bacteria and other particulates are removed, the mobile phase should be vacuum Filtered before introduction to the solvent reservoir bottle.
+This is especially important for mobile phases containing buffers, as any undissolved buffer can create blockages in the system.

 3. The HPLC Instrument.
-Particulates can come from the Pump, the Injector, and other Components in the Instrument.
-The best way to avoid problems from these is to use a Pre-Column Filter.
+Particulates can come from the pump, the injector, and other components in the instrument.
+The best way to avoid problems from these is to use a Cogent Column Filter.

 Click HERE for Cogent Column Filters ordering information and pictures